FusionComputingLab/freegsnke/README.md

   <img src="images/mastu_eq.png" alt="mastu_eq" width="350"><br><br>
 </div>

 Above we show an example of an equilibrium calculated using FreeGSNKE with a **MAST-U** machine description.
+The contours represent the contours of constant poloidal flux and the different tokamak features are plotted in various colours (refer back to table above).

 ## Getting started